helidon-sockshop/sockshop/README.md

 ## Pre-Requisites

-If you are going to install a `coherence` back-end or support for Prometheus and Grafana you will need the following:
+If you are going to install a `coherence` back-end or support for Prometheus and Grafana you will need to carry out the following:

 1. Install `helm`

     You must have at least version `v2.14.3` of `helm`.
 See [here](https://helm.sh/docs/intro/install/) for information on installing `helm` for your platform.

-1. Add `helm` repositories
+1. Add the following `helm` repositories

     ```bash
     $ helm repo add stable https://kubernetes-charts.storage.googleapis.com/